 Thai soldier kills at least 10 people in livestreamed shooting rampage: Police

-BANGKOK: A Thai soldier killed at least 10 people in a livestreamed shooting on Saturday (Feb 8) in the northeastern city of Korat, police said.
+BANGKOK: A Thai soldier killed at least 10 people in a livestreamed shooting on Saturday (Feb 8) in the northeastern city of Korat and remains at large, police said.

 There are "more than 10 dead" and many injured, police spokesman Krissana Pattanacharoen told AFP, as authorities sealed off a shopping centre in pursuit of the suspect.